Celebrity Bainisteoir

-Celebrity Bainisteoir was a prime-time reality programme created by Fiona Looney and first broadcast in 2008 by RTÉ.
+Celebrity Bainisteoir is a prime-time reality programme created by Fiona Looney and first broadcast in 2008 by RTÉ.

 It involved a number of celebrities competing against each other as a Gaelic football team coach.
 The title derived from the Irish word for manager: bainisteoir /ga/.

 The series ran successfully for five years.
 It was axed in 2013 and replaced with Ireland's Fittest Family.

 Description

 In the series, eight non-sporting Irish 'celebrities' (see references) take the place of Gaelic Athletic Association bainisteoirí and compete against one another as the managers of intermediate-level Gaelic football teams.
 Each contestant managed a club from his or her home county.
 According to an RTÉ executive: Celebrity Bainisteoir is a refreshingly Irish take on reality television.
 Clashing the local passions of grass-roots GAA with the very different worlds of our eight celebrity team leaders, it looks like there'll be drama both on and off the pitch.'
 As described by one of the producers of the programme: "Celebrity Bainisteoir is about showcasing and celebrating the passion, skill and commitment of grassroots GAA, but we're having a bit fun with it by throwing celebrities into the mix.
 At its heart it's a uniquely Irish family entertainment programme.
 For the clubs it's a rare chance to showcase club football to a national audience in an entertainment programme, while for the celebrities it's a chance to learn a brand new skill."